vegaprotocol/well-known/README.md

 If you need help creating an oracle profile, you can find it in [the Vega forum](https://community.vega.xyz/).

-You are also welome to make suggestions or highlight problems by [raising an issue](https://github.com/vegaprotocol/well-known/issues/new).
+You are also welcome to make suggestions or highlight problems by [raising an issue](https://github.com/vegaprotocol/well-known/issues/new).